 Thus far the project has resulted in one paper titled Creating a National Non-Motorized Traffic Count Archive: Process and Progress that was published in an issue of Transportation Research Record (TRR).
 Three presentations have been given on the project to approximately 110 people.
 Further, an overview of the project was given to 325 attendees, many of whom were practitioners, during a NITC supported webinar on how to measure pedestrians.

-The project involves 7 area high school students (from diverse backgrounds) in alpha testing software, two of whom also were also engaged in software development tasks using Python.
-Phase II of the project is just beginning.
-One grand and three undergrad students are involved in the next phase of the project.
+Additionally, the project involves 7 area high school students (from diverse backgrounds) in alpha testing software, two of whom also were also engaged in software development tasks using Python.

-Transportation Data for Livable Communities.
+• Transportation Data for Livable Communities.